-And for the first time, we have already stretch out the feelers in the direction of "measures".
+And for the first time, we have already stretched out the feelers in the direction of "measures".
 Now we could identify why some stores perform so unbelievably well and why some don't (all under CAGR=0).
-In particular, the smaller stores seem to record negative growth rates in spite of high space efficiency in the three year period.
+In particular, the smaller stores seem to record negative growth rates despite high space efficiency in the three year period.

 But there are also big differences.
 Since there are so few, one could certainly ask store managers or draw qualitative comparisons (region, competition, product portfolio, average income of customers, etc.).
 A Like-For-Like-Analysis could also provide further information.
 Of course, we could also repeat the whole procedure - e.g. for the individual departments or on a weekly basis.
 Perhaps we would notice something again.

-In a very short time we were able to get a first impression of Walmarts Stores - despite the rather confusing amount of data.
+In a very short time we were able to get a first impression of Walmart's stores - despite the rather confusing amount of data.
 The causal relationships are with absolute certainty not quite as simple as described.
 Stores of similar size and space efficiency are certainly not comparable per se.
-Regionality, competition, population and income density and many other factors certainly explain much of the high variance.
+Regionality, competition, population income density, and many other factors certainly explain much of the high variance.
 But at least there is now a starting point for a more or less well-founded discussion with colleagues.